byates3/Yates-Python-Portfolio/README.md

 # Yates-Python-Portfolio

 This repository will serve as a portfolio for all my own data science projects.
-Future projects will be organized into individual project folders.
+Projects are organized into individual project folders.

 **Personal Information**
 ---